gitlevich/thinking-about-agents/2-how-goals-precipitate.md

 surface what matters.

 Building a domain expert agent, then, isn't about injecting the right goals.
 It's about shaping the preference landscape.
-Goals emerge when shaped attention meets specific material.
+Goals emerge when shaped preferences meet specific material.

 The objection: isn't this just exploration with extra steps?
 No. In typical exploration, the reward function is fixed and external.
-Here the "reward" is implicit in the attention field, then later made explicit as a goal.
+Here the "reward" is implicit in the preference landscape, then later made explicit as a goal.
 Exploration searches state space to maximize some externally defined objective.
-Goal precipitation lets the objective itself emerge from the shape of attention over time.
+Goal precipitation lets the objective itself emerge from the shape of preferences over time.
 The agent ends up wanting something because it kept attending to it, and it kept attending because the topology made that region salient.

 Another objection: doesn't this just push the problem back to the preference landscape?
 Partially.
 But the preference landscape can be simpler than a fully specified goal.
 Preferences are local gradients: this region is more salient than